 Year 9-10 Dance

-Year 9-10 Dance is the ideal subject for those who are learning any style of dance, wishing to pursue a career in dance or who wish to learn more about dance.
-It is recommended that you are learning or studying dance at a dance studio but it’s not essential.
-This subject introduces you to dance composition or choreography, so expect to be creative and moving.
+Year 9-10 Dance is the ideal subject for those who are learning any style of dance, wishing to pursue a career in dance or for those who just simply love it!
+All levels of experience are welcome and although it is not essential that you are studying at a dance studio, it is recommended.

 What do you do?